pokusew/aws-firstapp/readme.md

 My first app running on AWS
 =============

-Sample app besed on Nette framework.
+Sample app based on Nette framework.

 [Nette](http://nette.org) is a popular tool for PHP web development.
 It is designed to be the most usable and friendliest as possible.
 It focuses